Understanding the Organizational Budgeting Process

 - Investigate and research well on funding, cost, and resources for those activities

-- Define needed expenses, available funds, and estimate the expected income
+- Define needed expenses, and available funds, and estimate the expected income

 - Gather price quotations on expenses and rank activities in order of their priorities